 Since childhood we have known that at the heart of all entertaining was what ‘mama’ prepared in the kitchen.
 We have not one ‘mama’ in our kitchen at Taste of Ukraine but an entire team of proud surrogate ‘mamas’ who pledge to bring to your table the most authentic, fresh and tasty Ukrainian dishes possible.

 George (a.k.a.
 Yuriy) and Orysia ( a.k.a.
 Odarka) and son Andriy, daughter Natalka and her husband, Aaron Sorochan are at the heart of Taste of Ukraine and its success.
 Every item of decor and every item on the menu has been carefully planned out, discussed and approved by the family group.
 The entire restaurant has been a family project from the start and every member of the family holds a key role in the mechanics of the daily operation.
 2016 marked the 12th Anniversary since launching Taste of Ukraine in the original downtown Edmonton location on Jasper Avenue and now continuing in the new St. Albert location.
 Andriy is our longest ‘fulltime guy’ since opening in 2004.
 George and Orysia have now been retired from teaching for 10 years and are eager to slow down and pass the operation over to the ‘youngsters’.
 Fortunately, Natalka has also chosen to join the family at Taste of Ukraine on a full time basis since graduating from university.
 Six years ago Natalka married her soul mate, Aaron Sorochan, who has fallen in love not only with “the girl” but also “the restaurant”.
 Consequently, Aaron is now our newest welcome addition to the family restaurant scene.
 There is seldom an evening when you will not see them all at the restaurant.
 Orysia makes the borsch, creates all the special feature menus and over-sees the quality control of the menu items, while George is the ‘go-to’ man for all the answers– the Master ‘Mr. Fix-It’ of the operation.
 Andriy, Natalka and Aaron are the ‘front of house’ experts, serving up the great food and visiting with customers while keeping up with behind the scenes duties and routines in between.
 All three are eager ‘students’ of every aspect of the business as they ease into being the next in line as George & Orysia plan for more retirement days ahead.
 Most recently, the duties have already been slightly modified with the arrival of our little Princess Petra’s newborn baby brother, Leo Myroslav.
 Natalka is now taking her Super Mom ‘shifts’ at home, leaving the restaurant routine and duties to Dad Aaron and Uncle Andriy, who are more than aptly stepping up to fill the gaps.
 And that means good news for George & Orysia who are getting rather expert at practicing their Baba & Dido skills.
-Andriy’s wife of nearly five years, Kara, also plays a vital role in the success of the business with her patience during Andriy’s long and late hours at the restaurant.
+Andriy’s wife of nearly six years, Kara, also plays a vital role in the success of the business with her patience during Andriy’s long and late hours at the restaurant.
 As the family expands and we grow with our second decade of business, Taste of Ukraine just keeps getting better with the introduction of new perspectives and new energy.
 This restaurant is more than a business for the Wozniaks.
 It is a family labor of love—a dream come true.

 We hope that Taste of Ukraine makes every person of Ukrainian heritage proud to bring guests to dine here.
 We hope that for anyone whose first experience with Ukrainian cuisine is Taste of Ukraine that it is a positive and memorable event.